 Non-small cell lung cancer (NSCLC)

-About 85 to 90 percent of lung cancers are non-small cell.
-There are three main types of NSCLC.
-While there are slight differences between them, they tend to have a similar prognosis (outlook) and are generally treated the same way:
+About 85% to 90% of lung cancers are non-small cell.
+This cancer has 3 types.
+They have slight differences among them.
+But they tend to have a similar outlook (prognosis) and are generally treated the same way:

 Squamous cell carcinoma (epidermoid carcinoma).
-This type of non-small cell lung cancer develops more often in smokers.
+This type of NSCLC develops more often in smokers.
 These cancers tend to start in the middle part of the lungs.

-Large cell.
-This is the least common of the three kinds of non-small cell lung cancer.
-It tends to grow and spread early to other organs, which can make it harder to treat.
+Large cell carcinoma.
+This is the least common type of NSCLC.
+It tends to grow and spread early to other organs.
+This can make it harder to treat.

 Small cell lung cancer (SCLC)

-Only about 10 to 15 percent of people diagnosed with lung cancer have small cell lung cancer.
-Small cell lung cancer is also called oat cell cancer.
+Only about 10% to 15% of people with lung cancer have small cell lung cancer.
+It is also called oat cell cancer.
 It grows and spreads more quickly than non-small cell lung cancer.
 It often spreads to other parts of the body at an early stage.
-This type of cancer is almost always associated with smokers.
-If you don't smoke, you aren't likely to get small cell lung cancer.
+This type of cancer is almost always found in smokers.